ppy/osu-wiki/news/2021-01-18-beatmap-spotlights-season-3-winter-2021.md

 We are also seeking new team members so make sure to check out the **[seeking new curators](#seeking-new-curators)** section if you'd be interested in helping out!

-If you just can't wait to try out the new maps, **the Beatmap Spotlights lobbies are now open for play on the osu!lazer client**.
+If you just can't wait to try out the new maps, **the Beatmap Spotlights lobbies are now open for play on the osu! (lazer release) client**.
 If you've got no idea how to get started with things, read on below!

 ## How to participate in Beatmap Spotlights League?

-To participate in the Beatmap Spotlights League, you need to download the latest version of osu!lazer client from [GitHub releases page](https://github.com/ppy/osu/releases/latest).
+To participate in the Beatmap Spotlights League, you need to download the latest version of osu! (lazer release) client from [GitHub releases page](https://github.com/ppy/osu/releases/latest).
 Once you're done installing and logging in to your account, head on over to the playlists tab in the play section and find the Spotlights lobbies as denoted by a little pink bar.

 ## Seeking new curators